perliedman/query-overpass/README.md

 Where error is an object containing `message` and `statusCode` if an error occured, or `undefined` if no error occured. `data` will be the query response as an GeoJSON object.

-The only option supported at the moment is `overpassUrl`, which will default to `'http://overpass-api.de/api/interpreter'` unless specified.
+The options supported at the moment are

+* `overpassUrl`, which will default to `'http://overpass-api.de/api/interpreter'` unless specified.
+* `flatProperties` which will default to `false`.